Winding down Q2

 Checks have been in use for nearly 300 years, making it far and away the oldest item on this hit list, and while the fundamental points of the check haven’t really changed, some innovations along the way have modernized it to include, banking numbers for accounts, institutions, and the facilitation of MICR (magnetic ink verification recognition) technology along the bottom border.

-Also known as automated clearing house, ACH is an electronic network for financial transactions in the United States that’s been around since 1974 and is governed by NACHA and US Federal reserve.
+Also known as an automated clearing house, ACH is an electronic network for financial transactions in the United States that’s been around since 1974 and is governed by NACHA and US Federal reserve.
 It’s modernized how businesses conduct payments amongst themselves and has contributed to faster b2b payment cycles at a lower cost than checks.

 Electronic Wire Transfer